lucee/extension-flex/README.md

   <url-pattern>/messagebroker/*</url-pattern>
 </servlet-mapping>
 ```

-- copy the jar files from the zip file (see #1) to your classpath ("libs" folder NOT to lucee-server/bundles!)
+- Copy the JAR files from the ZIP file jars directory to your classpath, e.g. the same directory where the primary Lucee JAR file is saved (NOT to the bundles directory!)

-- copy the xml files from the zip file (see #1) to WEB-INF/flex of your webroot
+- Copy the XML files from the ZIP file resources directory to WEB-INF/flex of your webroot

-- restart the servlet engine
+- Restart the servlet container (e.g. Tomcat, Jetty)